sree-ishaa/PKI-Public-Key-Infrastructure/README.md

 - Digital certificate contains several main components.
    - Subject (owner)
    - Subject’s public key

 Issuer’s digital signature, to ensure the identity of subject’s identity and its public key.

-We often call it Certificate Authority (CA).
+We often call it *Certificate Authority (CA).*

+when we verify a message’s signature, we have to use its public key.

+*How can we ensure that the public key (and the authority’s signature) is really from a trustable authority?*